Lumunix/fox_ie_wagtailstreamforms/docs/index.rst

 ..
-Wagtail Streamforms documentation master file, created by sphinx-quickstart on Sat Oct 14 14:40:45 2017.
+Wagtail Forms documentation master file, created by sphinx-quickstart on Sat Oct 14 14:40:45 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Wagtail Streamforms
+Wagtail forms
 ===================

 Allows you to build forms in the CMS admin area and add them to any StreamField in your site.